-One of Plaky’s strongest advantages is that it is free and comes with few to no limitations at all.
+One of Plaky’s biggest advantages is its free plan, which doesn’t suffer from the arbitrary limitations that most of the competition uses.
 This makes it a great Monday alternative, whose free plan leaves much to be desired.

 - Add an unlimited number of users,